Praneshss/comp_test/README.md

 # comp_test
-This has the QST API's Compression & decompression code ,test i/p files and shell scripts used for compression tests
+This has the Intel QAT API's Compression & decompression code ,test i/p files and shell scripts used for compression tests